 Event Rules

-The National FFA Prepared Public Speaking Leadership Development Event will be limited to one participant from each state association.
+The State FFA Prepared Public Speaking Leadership Development Event will be limited to one participant from each FFA District.
+Chapters shall have speaking Leadership Development Event to determine two students who will compete at the District Competition.
+The winner of the State FFA Public Speaking Leadership Development Event will qualify for the BIG E competition and the National FFA Competition.

 It is highly recommended that participants wear FFA Official Dress for this event.